RUFF TRANSLATING

 Ruff Translating offers highly technical service dog training, specializing in those looking for (c)/PTSD service dogs with scent marking tasks for oncoming panic attacks.
 Ruff Translating’s company values include prioritizing working with individuals on a case by case basis to meet their service dog training needs.
 Ejay offers programs of a variety of levels of owner involvement, so if you are looking to potentially do some of your own service dog task training, or if you need it fully done by a skilled professional, Ruff Translating can help.

-While we specialize in highly trained psychiatric service dogs, we also provide service dog training for individuals with other disabilities, including those looking for seizure alert/response, blood sugar detection, mobility and stability needs.
+While we began our program in highly trained psychiatric service dogs, we also provide service dog training for individuals with other disabilities, including those looking for seizure alert/response, blood sugar detection, mobility and stability needs.
+We have developed a range of tasks for diagnosis such as h-Ehlers-Danlos, POTS, Autism and those with similar support needs.
+You can check out our Service Dog tab (above) for more details.

 book with us